-Our very first income during year one of full-time RVing was via freelance articles I wrote for RV websites.
-Each article I was paid a whopping $25-$50.
 But honestly, I didn’t care and was more than happy to write them.
-For the first time I was being paid to do something I enjoyed, not to mention being paid while traveling.
+I love writing.
+After working in a cubicle for a year, for the first time, I was being paid to do something I enjoyed, not to mention being paid while traveling.

-Over time, as our blog and authority built in the RV community, we’ve been able to charge higher and higher rates for our articles (currently ~$250/article).
+Over time, as our blog and authority has grown in the RV community, we’ve been able to charge higher and higher rates for our articles (current rate $250/article).

 A few tips for finding paid guest blogging opportunities: